salesforce-misc/HelloViolet.ai/docs/contributing.md

 ## The Process

-If you are a new contributor, please sign, scan, and send the Salesforce [Contributor License Agreement](./SFDC_CLA.pdf) to osscore@salesforce.com.
+If you are a new contributor, please sign, scan, and sign the Salesforce [Contributor License Agreement](https://cla.salesforce.com/sign-cla).

 1. Search for an existing issue.
 If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).